Addressing the gas kinetics Boltzmann equation with branching-path statistics: Application: the BKW mode

-A first feature of the \ANDY{performance of }algorithm \ref{algo:bkw-detailed} \SupprANDY{performance} is that the variance of its result increases with the time elapsed since the initial condition.
-This is logic\ANDY{al}.
-When the elapsed time increases, on average the estimation trees are padded.
-Because the relation between the result and the equilibrium value is exactly the product of these relations at every leaf of the estimation tree (this can be understood through the 2\textsuperscript{nd} proof just above), more leaves means more variance in the final result.
-Otherwise, the modelling process we applied to the mean recursion $\rec(\cc;t)$ through Eqs.~\eqref{eq:bkw-rec-int-pdfs} to \eqref{eq:bkw-rec-diff} can be applied to the estimator variance -- this will be the subject of a \SupprANDY{next}\ANDY{future} paper -- , \SupprANDY{that shows indeed}\ANDY{which does indeed show} that this variance increases with the time $t$.
+A first feature of the performance of Algo.~\ref{algo:bkw-simple}-bkw is that the estimate's error increases with the time elapsed since the initial condition.
+This can be explained in the following ways: \begin{itemize} \item When the elapsed time $t$ increases, on average the estimation trees get more nodes and leaves [$\rec (t)$ counts, indeed, the expected number of lines in the estimation trees.].
+Because the relation between the result and the equilibrium value is exactly the product of these relations at every leaf of the estimation tree (this can be understood through the justification of the 2\textsuperscript{nd} property of Algo.~\ref{algo:bkw-simple}-bkw, listed in the previous Par.~\ref{sec:algo-2-sampling-and-properties}), more leaves mean stronger variance in the final result.